Top UI and UX Trends for 2019

 - Rounded Edges – The current crop of smartphones all use screens with rounded edges.
 This creates a problem from a design standpoint as sharp-edged elements are often used.
 That means designs will need to consider the rounded edges of devices when it comes to layouts.

-- UX Copywriting – This is a concept that many large companies have used for the past few years; employ actual writers to provide copy for important touchpoints of websites that provides a higher level of experience for the user.
+- UX Copywriting – This is a concept that many large companies have used for the past few years; employ actual writers to provide copy for important touchpoints of websites that provide a higher level of experience for the user.
 Good copywriting is useful in other areas besides marketing.
-By incorporating it into the website’s UX it can provides a smoother interaction by understanding customer insights and using that along with the brand voice to engage and be useful.
+By incorporating it into the website’s UX it can provide a smoother interaction by understanding customer insights and using that along with the brand voice to engage and be useful.

 - AR and VR – Both Augmented Reality and Virtual Reality will make strides this year.
 Google and Apple have launched their own AR development platforms and VR has been tapping on the window the past few years.
 However, this looks to be a minor trend this year as designers determine the best way to create functional experiences rather than just “interesting” experiences.